serain/az-tf-as-workshop/walkthrough/01-azure-vnet.md

 Get our StoreIt network diagram up on your screen so you know what we're doing.

+>Make sure you always create all resources with the "Resource Manager" deployment model, and _not_ "Classic".

 ### Create the VNET and `mgmt` subnet

 Under the `storeit-rg` click Add and type `Virtual Network`.